Rubidex/rubivault-bugs/README.md

+# The bug hunting is closed.
+# Any finding related to this campaing please write it to bugs@rubidex.ai

 # 🐛 RubiVault — Issue Tracker

 > Repositorio centralizado para reportar bugs, solicitar funcionalidades y dar seguimiento a mejoras del proyecto **RubiVault**.